pepetd/pepetd.github.io/_posts/2022-06-28-my-journey-with-midjourney.md

 I have now spent over a month playing with Midjourney during my free time, I have to be honest, I did not know much about it up until the day I got accepted into Beta, and I have been in awe from day one!

 This tech is absolutely game changing, and all for the right reasons!
-I have spoken to some concept artists colleagues of mine and some welcomed this tech and some were concerned with it, thinking that it could render junior concept artists obsolete or make their work less valuable.
+I have spoken to some concept artists colleagues of mine and while some welcomed this tech, some were concerned with it, thinking that it could render junior concept artists obsolete or make their work less valuable.
 I actually thing the opposite, this tool can be used to help their creativity and bridge the gap of communication when trying to find what an Art director is asking for.

 Concept artists can use an AI like this to enable their creativity and help them come up with more varied and creative Ideas, This would like finding just the right reference for your work, but instead of going to google for it, you are creating your own reference imaged based particularly on what  prompts you are looking for.